houssamWaked/Urlshortener/README.md

 ### Explanation of Sections:

-- **Features**: A brief description of the core functionalities of your project.
+- Features: A brief description of the core functionalities of your project.
-- **Dependencies**: Lists all dependencies required to run the project.
+- **Dependencies: Lists all dependencies required to run the project.
-- **Installation**: Step-by-step instructions for setting up the project locally.
+- **Installation: Step-by-step instructions for setting up the project locally.
-- **Running the Application**: Explains how to start the development or production server.
+- Running the Application: Explains how to start the development or production server.
-- **API Endpoints**: Lists and describes the available API routes with expected request/response formats.
+- API Endpoints: Lists and describes the available API routes with expected request/response formats.
-- **License**: Includes licensing information (ISC license in your case).
+- License: Includes licensing information (ISC license in your case).
-- **Bugs and Issues**: Provides a link for users to report bugs or issues.
-- **Author**: Information about the author with a link to the GitHub profile.
+- Author: Information about the author with a link to the GitHub profile.

 This structure provides all the necessary information for someone to understand.